MathisWellmann/gym-rs/README.md

 # OpenAI Gym written in pure Rust for blazingly fast performance :rocket:

-This library aims be be as close to the original OpenAI Gym library which is written in Python and translate it into Rust for blazingly fast performance.
+This library aims be be as close to the original OpenAI Gym library written in Python and translate it into Rust for blazingly fast performance.
 This will make the use of Python unnecessary which is awesome.